Osiris-Team/HBrowser/README.md

 ```
 Note that the first run may take a bit because Node.js and its modules get installed into your current working dir.

+### Motivation/Aim
+There are only Java browsers available that you have to buy, or they are free but come with some caveat.
+Thats why this project exists.

 ### Installation

 - Java 8 or higher required.